microsoft/rnx-kit/text/0000-dep-check-v2.md

 }
 ```

-In short, `dep-check` will not try to resolve conflicts.
+In short, `align-deps` will not try to resolve conflicts.
 It is up to users to
 build presets/profiles that fit their needs.

 # Drawbacks